The exact renormalization group and dimensional regularization: Introduction

 The Wilson renormalization group(WRG)\cite{Wilson:1973jj} consists in the study of the evolution of systems under scale transformations.
 These scale transformations are implemented by means of the process of decimation.
 Decimation consists in integrating over certain degrees of freedom.
 A long distance effective theory is obtained by means of integrating out short distance degrees of freedom.
 The separation in short and long distance degrees of freedom involves the introduction of a length scale.
 This separation can be done in many different ways.
 In the original approach this was done by introducing a hard cut-off(HCO).
 The HCO method consists in including a step function in the integration measure for the modulus of the momenta.
 This procedure introduced non-local terms in coordinate space\cite{Wegner-PhysRevA.8.401} and therefore a soft cut-off was proposed\cite{Wilson:1973jj}.
 In the soft cut-off (SCO)version the step function employed in the HCO is replaced by a continuous function depending on a parameter which in a certain limit for this parameter tends to the step function.
 The implementation of this SCO into a effective field theory leads to the ERG equations\footnote{Knowledge on this theme has been growing thanks to the contributions of many authors.
 All of them will not be quoted here.
 Many references on the subject can be found in the review \cite{bagnuls:hal-00012738}. }.
 These equations are exact, they can be written for the proper functions of the theory, and take the form of one loop equations\cite{Weinberg1978}.
 For the scalar $\phi$ field theory with symmetry under $\phi\to-\phi$, these equations give the derivative respect to the scale parameter of $n$-point proper functions in terms of other $j$-point functions, with $j=2,\cdots,n+2$.

 On the other hand the field theoretic renormalization group(FTRG)\cite{stuckelberg-petermann1953normalisation}\cite{Gellmann-low-PhysRev.95.1300} is related to making sense of the divergent contributions of Feynman diagrams in perturbation theory.
 In particular from the requirement that physical results should not depend on the subtraction procedure.
 This requirement gives information about the behavior of $n$-point functions under scaling of distances, which therefore provides a relation with the WRG.
 In both approaches particular techniques have been developed in order to study the renormalization group.
-In the FTRG dimensional regularization\cite{bollini1972dimensional,tHooft:1972fi} and minimal subtraction play a prominent role.
+In the FTRG dimensional regularization\cite{bollini1972dimensional,tHooft:1972fi}(DR) and minimal subtraction play a prominent role.
 They provide a very practical calculation method and furthermore they are extremely useful when dealing with gauge theories, since they preserve gauge symmetry.
+DR is particular in the sense that the regularization is achieved by means of a analytic continuation in the number of dimensions.
+This is in contrast with other regularizations which directly modify the high momentum behavior of the propagator.
+Another difference between DR and other regularizations is that in DR it is necessary to introduce two parameters, $\epsilon$ the dimensionless deviation from the integer dimension $n$ considered and the energy scale $\mu$, which is used to give couplings the correct dimension in $d=n-\epsilon$ dimensions.
+In this work it will be shown that these two parameters should be related in order to re-obtain the field theory results as the solution to the ERG equations.